 Migrating pain can sometimes be confused with arthritis especially when the pain is on the joints.
 This is characterized by pain on the muscles since the disease has widely spread.

 The progression of the disease results to facial paralysis.
-This is described as the lack or loss of muscle passage on either or both sides of the face.
-This is the involvement of animate nerve organs that is bestow in the face.
-Even if this symptom depends on where the victim was bit, it is still something to notice.
+This is described as the lack or loss of muscle movement on either or both sides of the face.
+This is the involvement of animate nerve organs that is present in the face.
+Though this symptom depends on where the victim was bit, it is still something to notice.

 Severe headache happens when the infection has reached the area of the brain.
 This is typically caused by meningitis that developed beside Lyme disease in its progression.

 Sleep disturbance is expected due to reasons such as unbearable or disturbing pain and cognitive or mental problems.